samson84/tarock-sheet/README.md

   - [ ] usability
     - [ ] Game Properties: show score near the game score selector radio buttons
     - [ ] BidSelector: show the score near the bids
+  - [ ] Sign which player is the mayor in player list, sign it in scores too.
   - [ ] compact Contract Table
     - [ ] collapse fields
     - [ ] comapct view